 As part of the process of preparing its financial statements, the Company is required to estimate its expenses resulting from its obligations under contracts with vendors, clinical research organizations and consultants and under clinical site agreements in connection with conducting clinical trials.
 The financial terms of these contracts are subject to negotiations, which vary from contract to contract and may result in payment flows that do not match the periods over which materials or services are provided under such contracts.
 The Company's objective is to reflect the appropriate trial expenses in its financial statements by matching those expenses with the period in which services are performed and efforts are expended.
 The Company accounts for these expenses according to the progress of the trial as measured by patient progression and the timing of various aspects of the trial.
 The Company determines accrual estimates through financial models taking into account discussion with applicable personnel and outside service providers as to the progress or state of consummation of trials, or the services completed.
 During the course of a clinical trial, the Company adjusts its clinical expense recognition if actual results differ from its estimates.
 The Company makes estimates of its accrued expenses as of each balance sheet date based on the facts and circumstances known to it at that time.
-The Company does not expect its estimates to be materially different from amounts actually incurred, its understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in it reporting amounts that are too high or too low for any particular period.
-For the years ended December 31, 2011 and 2012, there were no material adjustments to the Company's prior period estimates of accrued expenses for clinical trials.
+The Company's clinical trial accruals are dependent upon the timely and accurate reporting of contract research organizations and other third-party vendors.
+Although the Company does not expect its estimates to be materially different from amounts actually incurred, its understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in it reporting amounts that are too high or too low for any particular period.
+For the years ended December 31, 2011 and 2012, there were no material adjustments to the Company's prior period estimates of accrued